Tej-Sharma/ECDSA-Secure-Crypto-Transfer/readme.md

-## ECDSA Node
+## Secure Crypto Transfer via ECDSA

-This project is an example of using a client and server to facilitate transfers between different addresses.
-Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
-We won't worry about distributed consensus for this project.
+Uses ECDSA digital signatures via private / public key encryption to securely transfer crypto form one account to another.

-However, something that we would like to incoporate is Public Key Cryptography.
-By using Elliptic Curve Digital Signatures we can make it so the server only allows transfers that have been signed for by the person who owns the associated address.
+Uses Elliptic Curve Digital Signatures (ECDSA) so the server only allows transfers that have been signed for by the person who owns the associated address.

+Made as part of Alchemy University's Ethereum developer bootcamp.

 ### Client